johnnieeliasson/Uppgift-3/4-css-responsive-anim-svg/README.md

 Pathname: 4-animations-svg

-The aim of the exercise is to experiment with different graphical tools in CSS, properties like transform, transistion and animation.
-As an addition, it is also an opportunity to try using svg.
+The aim of the exercise is to understand the basics of how to create an responsive website.
+It is also an opportunity to experiment with different animattion tools in CSS like transform, transistion and animation, and also an opportunity to use svg.

 ## Additional general instructions